Everything You Always Wanted To Know

 Once they had kids, both Seth and Elizabeth save and sold all of their posessions.
 They then took out a boat loan for their catamaran on a low interest rate where the balance is secured against their retirement funds.

-The Sailing Family makes money through:
+The Sailing Family previously made money through money through:

 ➔ YouTube advertising revenue on every video